LexBritvin/HybridVoiceCommands/README.md

 $ python example.pyqt.py
 ```

 Currently there are issues with ALSA on Raspberry Pi.
-Try installing pulseaudio:
+Try installing `pulseaudio`:
 ```
 $ sudo apt-get install pulseaudio
 ```